Manage the IoT on an Energy Budget

 Historically, users wanted MCUs because they could process data and solve problems faster than a human could.
 MCUs also help make products more convenient and consistent in behavior.
 The microcontroller speed or frequency indicates how fast data is processed and problems are solved.
 Speed is generally not a big problem anymore.
 The challenge now is that the MCU needs to be able to solve more complex problems while it is being put on a power diet.

 Let’s face it.
 We all get a little worried and start looking for power outlets when our computer or smart phone battery gets close to zero.
 Imagine if all your battery-powered products required daily charging.
-To prevent this, we need to put our devices on a budget.
+To prevent this, our devices need to be put on a budget.
 They need to become energy efficient.

 At a high level, all embedded applications are strikingly similar.
-Everything from industrial products, like water meters and security sensors, to personal items, including smart wearables, are built from a number of components.
+Everything from industrial products, such as water meters and security sensors, to personal items, including smart wearables, are built from a number of components.
 These components are connected to each other to solve specific tasks.
 A typical application includes many building blocks.
-Here is a list of categories and some common components and functions:
+The following is a list of categories and some common components and functions:

 Besides integration, you should also understand the components’ various modes of operation.
 Most of them have an on mode and an off mode, but there may also be intermediate modes.
 Let’s explore two analog voltage sensors for a moment.
 Both the Analog-to-Digital Converter (ADC) and Analog Comparator (ACMP), which are built in to the EFM32 products, can be used to monitor analog voltages in a system.
 Sensors in a system often produce analog voltages as their sensor output.